Constellation-Labs/documentation-hub/validate/quick-start/online-quickstart.md

 ## ◽ Join layer1

-If your Node is in `ReadyToJoin`:
+If your node is in `ReadyToJoin`:
 ```
 sudo nodectl join -p dag-l1
 ```
-If your Node is in any state other than `Ready`:
+If your node is in any state other than `Ready`:
 ```
 sudo nodectl restart -p dag-l1
 ```